openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 -  Don’t allow impossible states to be represented in the database.

--  If your code expects a 1:1 relationship, use Django's :code:`Unique`_. instead of trying to enforce the constraint in Python.
+-  If your code expects a 1:1 relationship, use Django's `Unique`_ instead of trying to enforce the constraint in Python.

 .. _Unique: https://docs.djangoproject.com/en/2.2/ref/models/fields/#unique

 -  Python will not save you from race conditions.
 Database constraints will.

 -  For example, an enrollment should have a unique constraint on (course_id, user_id), since a given user should only have one enrollment per course.
-In this case you should use Django's :code:`unique_together`_
+In this case you should use Django's `unique_together`_.

 Keep indexes to a minimum
 ~~~~~~~~~~~~~~~~~~~~~~~~~